-"There's a moving van that is positioned in one direction to take the belongings of the outgoing president and first family to leave the White House," said Anita McBride, who served as chief of staff to first lady Laura Bush.
+"There's a moving van that is positioned in one direction to take the belongings of the outgoing president and first family to leave the White House," Anita McBride, who served as chief of staff to first lady Laura Bush, told "Good Morning America" four years ago, when Donald Trump was entering office.
 "And then you have moving vans and trucks that are pulling in from the other side of the driveway on the south side of the White House that will be ready to unload all of the belongings of the new family."

-The residence staff begin their moving duties after bidding goodbye to the Obamas, who lived in the White House for eight years.
+The residence staff begin their moving duties after bidding goodbye to the Trumps, who lived in the White House with their 14-year-old son, Barron, for four years.
 The first family typically says goodbye to the residence staff in an often emotional farewell meeting early in the morning on Inauguration Day.

 "I think for the president and first lady that are leaving, there's mixed emotions," McBride said.
 "You're gonna miss the people that have been around you, your staff, the residence staff, that have taken great care of you for such a long period of time."

-White House transformations of the past have included filling the new first family’s closet with their clothes, making sure their favorite foods are stocked and even making sure their preferred towels are hung.
-This year it remains to be seen what the transformation will include as Melania Trump plans to remain in New York City through at least June so the couple’s son, Barron, can finish the school year.
+White House transformations of the past have included filling the new first family’s closet with their clothes, making sure their favorite foods are stocked and even making sure their preferred towels are hung, according to McBride.

 Once the new president is in the White House, it historically falls to the first lady to complete the transition and work closely with the residence staff.